waldophotos/kafka-avro/README.md

 let myObj = new  CreatePromotionAuditLogMessage()
 ```
 This will match to avro schema subject  `${topicName}-CreatePromotionAuditLogMessage` or `CreatePromotionAuditLogMessage`
+* NOTE: If you provide schema id by populating property `_id` you can bypass this mechanism altogether.
+This is useful if you want to use a specific version of schema.
+Otherwise the producer will always pick the latest version.
+e.g. Im registering schema in my application so I know the id of the schema and I dont want to produce schema with the latest version or upgrade to newer version in time.
 ### Consumer

 > NOTICE: You need to initialize kafka-avro before you can produce or consume messages.